deobald/dhamma-sineru/deep-clean/dormitories-instructions.md

 ## Dormitories

+Each dormitory contains 12 beds, 2 or 3 curtains per bed, fans, light fixtures, 3 windows, and a countertop.

+Estimated time required: 2 full days for 4-6 dhamma sevaks

+### 1. Sweep up.

-- if the dining hall is particularly dirty, sweep it up first so dirt doesn't come into the dorms as you move back and forth
-- remove miscellaneous items (coat hangers, toothpaste, combs, pencils, laundry clips, wires, boards, garbage, water bottles, etc)
+If the dining hall is particularly dirty, sweep it up first so dirt doesn't come into the dorms as you move back and forth.
+Remove miscellaneous items (coat hangers, toothpaste, combs, pencils, laundry clips, wires, boards, garbage, water bottles, etc).
+Remove stools, then dust and wipe them outside.
+Sweep the floor.
-- remove stools, clean them outside

 - sweep
 - remove curtains and wash any which are dirty; always wash white curtains
 - bang out the dust from linens by hitting them